Instagram Reel Caption Prompts: 15 Templates That Earn the Save

 FAQ

-• Should hashtags go in the caption or a first comment?: In the caption, at the end, in 2026.
-Instagram has confirmed first-comment hashtags do not get extra weight, and they look hacky.
+• Should hashtags go in the caption or a first comment?: In the caption, at the end, and no more than 5.
+Instagram capped hashtags at 5 per post in December 2025, and Mosseri has said a few specific tags outperform a long generic list.
+First-comment hashtags get no extra weight.

-• Why are my Reels viewed but not saved?: Usually a caption-payoff mismatch.
-Use prompt 14 to diagnose; the caption probably did not promise a future-useful moment.
+• Why are my Reels viewed but not saved or sent?: Usually a caption-payoff mismatch.
+Use prompt 14 to diagnose.
+The caption probably did not promise a future-useful moment (saves) or give anyone a reason to forward it to a friend (sends).

-• How long should a Reel caption be?: Two sweet spots: ≤125 characters for scroll-stop, or 80-100 words for educational pillar content.
+• How long should a Reel caption be?: Two sweet spots: ≤125 characters for scroll-stop (everything beyond ~125 is hidden behind “more”), or 80-100 words for educational pillar content.
 Avoid the dead middle.

 Tags: #Prompt #Social media #Reels #Social media